-- 1. Assemble your equipment as shown here. - a.
-Note that the Vernier Stir Station, 100 mL beaker, and utility clamp are not included with the Vernier Drop Counter.
-As an alternative to using the Stir Station, students can use a ring stand and a magnetic stirrer. - Place a 100 mL beaker on the center of the Stir Station. - c.
+- 1. Assemble the equipment.
+(Note: The Vernier Stir Station, 100 mL beaker, and utility clamp are not included with the Vernier Drop Counter.) - a.
+Place a 100 mL beaker on the center of the Stir Station, or a ring stand and magnetic stirrer. - b.
 Remove the pH storage bottle from the pH Sensor.
-Insert the pH Sensor body through the larger round hole on the Vernier Drop Counter. - d.
+Insert the pH Sensor body through the larger round hole on the Vernier Drop Counter. - c.
 Slip the Microstirrer (shown at right) onto the bottom of the pH Sensor.
 Slide the Vernier Drop Counter down the ring stand to a level such that the Microstirrer is very close to the bottom of the beaker.
-Tighten the turn screw of the Drop Counter to hold it firmly in place. - e.
-Connect the pH Sensor to CH 1 of the interface, and connect the cable of the Vernier Drop Counter to the digital channel 1. - f.
+Tighten the turn screw of the Drop Counter to hold it firmly in place. - d.
+Connect the pH Sensor to CH 1 of the interface, and connect the cable of the Vernier Drop Counter to the digital channel 1. - e.
 Connect the spout and two 2-way valves to the plastic reagent reservoir.
 Note: There are two 2-way valves below the reagent reservoir.
 In these directions, we will use the bottom valve as an on-off valve (either completely open or completely shut).
-We will use the top valve as an adjustment valve, to deliver drops at a slow, consistent rate. - 2.
+We will use the top valve as a - completely shut).
+We will use the top valve as an adjustment valve, to adjust to a slow, consistent rate. - 2.
 Make sure that both 2-way valves are in the closed position (horizontal).
 Add about 20 mL of titrant to the plastic reagent reservoir.
 For this example, we will use 0.1 M NaOH solution. - 3.
 Before collecting data or calibrating the drops, adjust the flow rate of the two valves of the reagent reservoir.
 Temporarily, place another beaker below the spout of the reagent reservoir.
-First, completely open the bottom 2-way valve; then slowly open the top valve until a very slow drip rate is achieved-a rate of one drop every two seconds, or slower.
+First, completely open the bottom 2-way valve; then slowly open the top valve until a very slow drop rate is achieved-a rate of one drop every two seconds, or slower.
 Close the bottom valve. - 4.
 Add the solution to be titrated to the 100 mL beaker.
 For this example, we will use about 5 mL of 0.1 M HCl solution.
 Add enough distilled water so the solution level covers the bulb of the pH Sensor (about 35-40 mL).
 If you are going to use a small magnetic stirring bar, less distilled water will be required (about 1-20 mL).
-Optional: Add two drops of phenolphthalein indicator.
 Turn on the magnetic stirrer.
-Important: Minimizing volumes of solution titrated, and maximizing stirring efficiency will significantly improve your titration results! - 5.
+Important: Minimizing volumes of solution titrated, and maximizing stirring efficiency will significantly improve your titration results. - 5.
 Start the data-collection program.
 If you have older sensors that do not auto-ID, manually set up your sensors.
 See "Using Other Sensors with Drop Counter" below for additional information about manually setting up sensors.